Vanilla Sky (band)

-Vanilla Sky is an Italian pop punk group formed in 2002.
-Their first album, Play It If You Can't Say It, was released on November 6, 2002.
+Vanilla Sky is an Italian pop-punk group formed in 2002.
+Named after the 2001 film of the same name, their first album, Play It If You Can't Say It, was released on November 6, 2002.
 The band currently consists of Jacopo Volpe on drums, Francesco Sarsano on bass, and both Vincenzo Mario Cristi and Daniele Brian Autore on vocals and guitar.
 To date they have released four albums, regularly play tours in mainland Europe and have had modest success in Japan.

 History

 2002-2004: Formation and early career

 Vanilla Sky was formed in February 2002.
 The band members met in Rome, Italy, intent on starting a new project which would mesh previous experiences with a new American punk style.
 They recorded a five-track demo entitled Play It If You Can't Say It and began playing live shows.
 Their demo sold out within the first two months, catching the attention of the Italian punk-rock scene and emerging indie label Wynona Records.
 In 2003, they signed their first record deal with Wynona Records.
 Their split CD, entitled Too Loud for You, was released shortly afterwards.
 It was quickly followed by another split CD entitled The Rest Is History.
 This EP was released by indie label Ambience Records, which allowed for distribution and promotion around the world.